 Rick Heinrichs designed two of the greatest films ever made, the Coen Brothers’ Fargo and The Big Lebowski.
-He also designed two of the mega-budget Pirates of the Carribean films and several Tim Burton films including the awesome Sleepy Hollow for which he won an Academy Award.
-We caught up with him at the next-generation entertainment studio Fourth Wall, where he’s helping to envision the future of entertainment.
+He also designed two of the mega-budget Pirates of the Caribbean films, the Star Wars film The Last Jedi, and multiple Tim Burton films including the awesome Sleepy Hollow for which he won an Academy Award.
+We caught up with him at the next-generation entertainment studio Fourth Wall, where he was helping to envision the future of entertainment.

 AS: What are you working on right now?

 As a production designer I love to build sets but when you’re in a structure that doesn’t allow you to build sets what are you doing?
 We’re using a lot more digital and virtual sets.
 But it’s life-sucking to work on a greenscreen set.
-The challenge is how do we make it a useable tool that is actually cool to work with?
+The challenge is, How do we make it a usable tool that is actually cool to work with?